core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 method.
 As a cache-friendly alternative, the FETCH method can be used, which is an extension to legacy CoAP, specified in {{!RFC8132}}.
-The FETCH method MUST NOT be used with a URI Template for which the DoC server already responded with a 4.05 Method Not Allowed, as the server might only implement legacy CoAP and does not support the FETCH method.

 Requests of either method type SHOULD include an Accept option to indicate what type of content can be parsed in the response.
 A client MUST be able to parse